SwissDataScienceCenter/renku-graph/webhook-service/README.md

 #### POST /projects/:id/webhooks/validation

+**Notice**
+This endpoint is under development and works just for public projects.
+For non-public projects it responds with INTERNAL SERVER ERROR (500).

 Validates the webhook for the project with the given `project id`.
 It succeeds (OK) if either the project is public and there's a hook for it or it's private, there's a hook for it and a Personal Access Token (PAT).
 If either there's no webhook or there's no PAT in case of a private project, the call results with NOT_FOUND.
 In case of private projects, if there's a hook created for a project but no PAT available (or the PAT doesn't work), the hook will be removed as part of the validation process.

 **Request format**